2025-26 Student Handbook

 Appealing University Decisions

-Any student may appeal the assessment, application, calculation, collection or interpretation of any University fee, charge, deposit or refund.
-Please refer to the appeals section of this book (pages 90-91 in pdf version, or Student Rights and Responsibilites section) for processes on filing an appeal.
+Any student may appeal the assessment, application, calculation, collection or interpretation of any university fee, charge, deposit or refund.
+To learn more about the appeals process, please click here.

 Return to Top of Page